ShannonSL/Infographic/README.md

 The goal was to make an interactive infographic where every odd number would animate with a heart-beat animation, the title would pulse and every even quote would swing.

+each quote was to sit underneath the respective image that fit the quote.